- On choosing between waxed and leather woodworking aprons

 With a very soft texture using thick cowhide leather, it boasts edge stitching with US Kevlar thread used all throughout the apron.

-It has cross-back straps that reduce neck and shoulder strain.
+It comes with cross-back straps that reduce neck and shoulder strain.
 And the straps are long enough to accommodate larger waist sizes.

-The apron is also perfect for female wood crafters.
+Likewise, the apron is perfect for female wood crafters.
 The 36-inch length gives enough protection down the knees even when seated.

 While this apron seems to look expensive, it gives more value than its price.